 Having a solid budget is key to not accumulating further debt as you work your way towards becoming debt-free.

-Every extra dollar put towards debt helps you pay it off faster and reduces the total interest paid.
+Every extra dollar put towards debt helps you pay it off faster and reduces the total interest paid over the long term.

 If debt consolidation loans are not a good option for your situation.